hexagontk/hexagon/hexagon_site/pages/gradle.md

 To set up this script's parameters, check the [build variables section].
 This helper settings are:

 * kotlinVersion: Kotlin version.
 Defaults to the version used in the matching Hexagon release.
 * mockkVersion: MockK mocking library version.
-If no value is supplied, version 1.9.3 is taken.
+If no value is supplied, Hexagon's version is taken.
-* junitVersion: JUnit version (5+), the default value is: 5.6.2.
+* junitVersion: JUnit version (5+), the default value is the toolkit's version.
-* kotestVersion: Kotest version, the default value is: 4.0.5.
+* kotestVersion: Kotest version, the default value is the version used by Hexagon.

 [JUnit 5]: https://junit.org
 [Kotest]: https://github.com/kotest/kotest